 In this case, Sales (10oz) - Consumption (20oz) = Variance (-10oz)

-By reducing your variances, you’ll reduce your beverage cost and increase profitability.
+By reducing your variances, you’ll reduce your costs and increase profitability.

 Note: Your variance is only accurate if your sales and consumption data is accurate and complete.
 It is important that you are entering accurate inventory counts into WISK and add all of your invoices.
 Even a single missed invoice will throw off your data.